g-dilek/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans on improving the project

-Use Sass formatting in addition to BEM naming convention to help CSS readability.
+- Use Sass formatting in addition to BEM naming convention to help CSS readability
+- Online ordering system
+- Nutrition information, allergens